Palu: Demographics

 In 2020, Palu's population was 373,218 with a population density of 944.71 per square kilometer.
-The sex ratio in the city was 100, meaning the ratio of males to females is relatively equal and stable.
-The number of people aged 15 and older, who are considered part of workforce by Statistics Indonesia, was 201,083.
-As with other regions in Indonesia, the populace of Palu is relatively young; most population in 2020 were between 20 and 30 years old.
+The sex ratio in the city was 100, meaning the ratio of males to females is balanced.
+The number of people aged 15 and older, who are considered part of the workforce by Statistics Indonesia, was 201,083.
+As with other regions in Indonesia, the populace of Palu is relatively young; most people are between 20 and 30 years old.
 The population of the city's Mantikulore District grew 1.77% growth between 2010 and 2020 - the fastest growth in the city - while the slowest was West Palu District with 0.43% population growth.
 The poverty rate in 2021 was 7.17% of the population and the unemployment rate was 7.61%.
+By 2025 the population had continued to rise to reach 400,055.

 The region's native Kaili people form the majority of the city's population, and there are significant populations of Bugis, Mandar, and Minahasan migrants from neighboring provinces, who mostly work as traders and government workers.
 There are small populations of Chinese Indonesians and Arab Indonesians, as well as other ethnicities from all over Indonesia such as Batak, Javanese, Malays, and Minangkabau.
 As a capital city and an economic center, Palu attracts migrants looking for economic opportunities from all around Indonesia.
-The language used today is mainly Indonesian language which is also the national language.
+The language used today is mainly the national Indonesian language.
 In addition, the indigenous people uses the Kaili language, as well as immigrant languages that have been spoken significantly since ancient times, such as Bugis and Mandar.
-In the history of the development of Palu, even since the time of the kingdom and the spread of Islam in Palu Bay area, Malay has been used as a lingua franca and religious learning there, especially used by the nobility, this variety is known as Palu Malay which has developed since 1800 to 1900 brought by the Mandar and Bugis peoples.
-Then came the variety of Malay creole or low language based on Manado Malay which is currently most commonly used in Palu, also in central and northern Sulawesi in general.
+In the history of the development of Palu, even since the time of the kingdom and the spread of Islam in Palu Bay area, Malay has been used as a lingua franca and for religious learning, especially by the nobility, this variant of Malay is known as Palu Malay and has developed since 1800 to 1900 brought by the Mandar and Bugis peoples.
+Then came the variety of Malay creole or low language based on Manado Malay which is currently commonly used in Palu, also in central and northern Sulawesi in general.